marknesh/auth-send-message-to-telegram/POSTINSTALL.md

 # See it in action

-You can test out this extension right away!
+You can test out this extension by creating a new user account.

-Visit the following URL:
-${function:greetTheWorld.url}

 # Using the extension

-When triggered by an HTTP request, this extension responds with the following specified greeting: "${param:GREETING} World from ${param:EXT_INSTANCE_ID}".
+When a new user is created, this extension send a message to a telegram bot.

-To learn more about HTTP functions, visit the [functions documentation](https://firebase.google.com/docs/functions/http-events).
+To learn more about Firebase Authentication triggers, visit the [functions documentation](https://firebase.google.com/docs/functions/auth-events).

 <!-- We recommend keeping the following section to explain how to monitor extensions with Firebase -->

 # Monitoring

 As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.